-Effective January 18th, 2016, Cuba will no longer accept exports of any live poultry or hatching eggs from the State of Indiana due to Highly Pathogenic Avian Influenza (HPAI).
+Effective March 7, 2017 Cuba will no longer accept exports of any live poultry or hatching eggs from the State of Tennessee Highly Pathogenic Avian Influenza (HPAI).

 Regarding the identification of the animals, the following statement provided by the accredited veterinarian will fulfill the Cuban requirements: "I have been affiliated with (insert name of ranch) Ranch as the herd veterinarian for the past (# of years) years.
 The (name of ranch) Ranch has been in existence since (year that ranch opened up).
 To the best of my knowledge, the cattle have been maintained as a closed herd for the past (# of years that cattle have been maintained as a closed herd) years, and the dams of the animals to be shipped were born on the farm.